KDE/websites-docs-plasma-mobile-org/AppDevelopment.rst

 .. code-block:: bash

-   flatpak install flathub org.kde.Sdk/arm/5.12 # Only needs to be done once flatpak-builder flatpak-build-phone --repo=arm-phone --arch=arm --force-clean --ccache *.json flatpak build-bundle arm-phone hellokirigami.flatpak org.kde.hellokirigami --arch=arm
+   flatpak-builder  --install-deps-from=flathub flatpak-build-phone --repo=arm-phone --arch=arm --force-clean --ccache *.json
+   flatpak build-bundle arm-phone hellokirigami.flatpak org.kde.hellokirigami --arch=arm

 Now your app is exported into app.flatpak.
 You can copy the file to the